vineetgaira/Rock-Paper-Scissor/README.md

 ## Features

 -Random games.
 -Win and Lose.
+-Displays scores.
+-Multiple rounds exit when you want.

 ## Rules
+-It's and integer based game.
+-I have assigned a one integer value to each choice.
+-Rock:1, Paper:2, Scissor:3
--You select Rock, Paper, Scissor.
+-You select from the menu.
 -Computer selects randomly as well.
 -You win or lose.

 ## How to Run